Pan-European Pension: PEPP Providers

-This list is thought to include the following:

 Challenges

 There are critics that the final regulation "has been stripped of its initial ambition" as "key elements of the proposal were diluted, or replaced, in response to pressure from member states and organisations" and that "it has become an insurance rather than a savings product as there is always a guaranteed element involved".

 The EU commission has proclaimed the European Green Deal to make Europe the first climate neutral continent by 2050.
 A core part of it is the European Green Deal Investment Plan, which will mobilise at least €1 trillion of sustainable investments over the next decade.
 PEPP providers are encouraged to allocate all or a significant part of their assets to sustainable investments.
 Furthermore, they are encouraged to consider ESG (environmental, social and governance) factors in investment decisions.
 But there is no obligation to invest your money sustainably.
 Critics demand, that "PEPP could be a key to achieve the goal of €1 trillion of sustainable investments by making sustainable investments mandatory for all PEPPs".

 The PEPP might have limited impact on local pension markets.
 PEPP has to compete with local pension products.
 In June 2018, the European Federation of Financial Advisers and Financial Intermediaries (FECIF) warned that Europe is still not dealing with the tax treatment of Pan European Pension Products.
 Secretary general Simon Colboc said "the biggest question facing PEPPs is the tax treatment it will receive and that is the main question people are asking and it is the elephant in the room."
 Whether the PEPP will receive similar tax incentives as local products will depend on the member state.
 Critics argue that the tax element is crucial if it is going to take off, meaning that contributions should be tax exempt, and that this will make or break the PEPP.
 Also many European countries already have a wide range of well established personal pension products, so PEPP might become more relevant in countries with less developed pensions systems.